LelsersLasers/Notes/History/Notes.md

 - Fredrick Douglass - 1852:
     - After Independence Day
         - What is July 4 to a slave?
+        - To the Rochester Ladies' Anti-Slavery Society in Rochester, New York
+        - The Compromise of 1850 had failed to resolve the controversy over the admission of new slaveholding states to the Union
+        - The Fugitive Slave Act passed by Congress as part of this compromise was bitterly resented by the Northern states.
     - Recapture the intial mission of the DoI

 ### Gentlemen of Property and Standing